concord-consortium/codap-plugin-api/README.md

 `setRequestTimeout` applies to requests issued after the call; requests already in flight keep the value they were given.
 A non-finite or non-positive value falls back to the default.

 `sendRequest` accepts an optional callback in addition to returning a promise.
 The callback receives CODAP's response, or `undefined` when the request failed — note that this is distinct from a response of `{ success: false }`, which means CODAP answered and declined.

+It is invoked exactly once, synchronously as the promise settles.
+That is *before* any `.then` or `await` continuation on the same request, since those are microtasks: if you use both, the callback runs first.

 In TypeScript the callback's parameter has to admit that absence.
 The exported `RequestCallback` type is `(response?: IResult, request?: any) => void`, so a callback declared to take `IResult` alone does